KPMG Online Test 2024: Preparation Guide & Detailed Examples

 KPMG inductive reasoning test

 Inductive reasoning question is a type of psychometric test involving identification of the general pattern and rules from specific observations.
 This test measures candidates’ ability to think and work flexibly in unfamiliar situations.
-The most common question type is diagrammatic reasoning, which requires candidates to find the rule connecting a series of shapes to determine the next one.

 Here are some sample questions from Cubiks: